dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 Game result is `1` if the player whos turn it is can win from the current game state, `0` if the player can achieve a draw when playing optimally, and `-1` if the player inevitably loses.

 The algorithm uses the concepts of Min-Max and game theory to find the optimal move.
-The algorithm checks future states achivable after marking a single square (for example at `(row, col)`) from the current state.
+The algorithm checks future states, achievable after marking a single square (for example at `(row, col)`) from the current state.
 If at least one of these states has the game result of `-1` that means the player on the following turn will be presented with a state from which only a loss is possible.
 In that case the algorithms chooses the square at `(row, col)` and wins the game.
 However if multiple such moves are present, the algorithm chosses the one resulting in the fastest win, or in other